Juanfer55/Avanzatech-blog-JuanSierra/backend/README.md

 - permissions: Contains the permission levels model.

+- Categories: Contains the different categories for the post permissions.

 - postCategory: Contains the post permission for each category.

 - comments: Contains the comments, serializers and views model.